 Let’s begin with the tactics, tools and techniques that are most popular right now.
-The questions in this section focus on the day-to-day side of link building and sought to learn more about how link building is done in 2021.
+The questions in this section focus on the day-to-day side of link building and seek to learn more about how link building is done in 2022.

 Do you use any of the following tools for link building purposes?

 Next, we wanted to understand how SEOs used tools as part of their link building process.
 Respondents were allowed to select as many answers as they wished and once again, Ahrefs was the most popular tool, with 82% saying that they used it.

 In second place was Google Sheets (60%), followed by SEMrush with 56%.

 Who would have thought that Google Sheet is actually an SEO tool?
 Obviously that's not its primary purpose and it's not an SEO tool...but it's clearly part of an SEO's toolkit.
 It speaks volumes on how powerful it can be since it is way ahead of other specialist SEO tools.